Definition of Meconium Ileus

-Clinical symptoms in a neonate with family history of cystic fibrosis are sufficient to arouse suspicion for meconium ileus.
+Clinical symptoms in a neonate with a family history of cystic fibrosis are sufficient to arouse suspicion for meconium ileus.
 Ancillary diagnostic tests available are as follows:

 - Abdominal X-ray: dilated bowel loops appearance without air-fluid levels is characteristic.
 Normal meconium is invisible on X-ray.
-“Soap-bubble” or “ground-glass” appearance of small air specks in meconium in presence of associated clinical symptoms nails the diagnosis.
+“Soap-bubble” or “ground-glass” appearance of small air specks in meconium in the presence of associated clinical symptoms nails the diagnosis.
 Soap-bubble appearance by itself is not peculiar for meconium ileus and is also seen in patients with colonic atresia, Hirschsprung disease and meconium plug syndrome.
 Calcified meconium flecks enclosing the peritoneal surfaces and the scrotum are encountered in meconium peritonitis.

 - Prenatal ultrasonography: non-specific changes of intestinal obstruction can often be detected.

 - Contrast enema: other associated meconium syndromes can be ruled out.